dgpv/bsst/README.md

 for execution of the script on "real" interpreter.
 For example, for ECDSA pubkeys only constraints on size and first byte are modelled, and model value can show arbitrary data for the rest of pubkey.

+NOTE: Model value samples are generated independently from each other, that means for `$a $b ADD VERIFY` your can get `1, 0` as possible values for both `$a` and `$b`, even if they cannot be both 0 at the same time

 NOTE: With Z3 enabled, failure report may give several possible causes for the failure.
 It does not mean that all of these conditions are a definite cause of this particular failure.
 Some of them may be false positives, but this is the nature of Z3 - it gives 'possible causes' for constraint violation, and for the report to give